 - Infected surgical wounds

 Treatments we offer

-For the expert treatment and care of your wounds, the Wound Center provides:
+For the expert treatment and care of your wounds, Gundersen's Wound Center, in La Crosse, provides:

 - Topical antibiotics and antiseptic